vacuum cleaner reviews

-Although there is not much consumer input on this particular machine yet - the comments to date indicate that owners are very pleased with their purchase.
 This is a lightweight and maneuverable canister vacuum with a motorized brushbar making it capable on both carpet and bare floors.
-Owners like that the vacuum is quiet, powerful and even has multiple suction settings.
+Owners like that it is quiet, powerful and even has multiple suction settings.
 However some consumers wish the UltraActive Deepclean EL4300A had more on-board storage for attachments.
-[REF Electrolux Vacuum Cleaner Reviews]

 Consumer comments were scanned to find common Electrolux EL4300A likes and dislikes.
 It is apparent from the list below that there are far more positive comments than negative.